3tternp/DNS-Attack/README.md

-# 🛡️ DNSAttackSim — DNS Attack Simulation Toolkit
+# 🛡️ DNSAttack — DNS Attack Toolkit

-**DNSAttackSim** is an educational toolkit designed to simulate various DNS-based attacks in a controlled lab environment for the purposes of training, auditing, and authorized penetration testing.
+**DNSAttack** is an educational toolkit designed to simulate various DNS-based attacks in a controlled lab environment for training, auditing, and authorized penetration testing.

 > ⚠️ **WARNING:** This tool is intended for **authorized** and **educational use only**.
-Unauthorized use against systems without explicit written permission is illegal and unethical.
+Unauthorized use of systems without explicit written permission is illegal and unethical.

 ## 📦 Features